Experiential Learning (EL) Partnership Program

 EL Partners help ensure communities have access to a nursing degree program that can serve a group as small as five learners and as large as is needed to address the local nursing shortage.

 Nightingale College’s innovative learning model combines the essential components of online instruction with experiential learning components.
 Together, these components form the College’s hybrid-distance pre-licensure nursing degree programs (bachelor’s degree programs – BSN).
-The College also offers fully online post-licensure RN-to-BSN and MSN Ed Programs for licensed RNs ready to advance their nursing knowledge and skills.
+The College also offers fully online post-licensure MSN Ed and MSN FNP Programs for licensed RNs ready to advance their nursing knowledge and skills.

 *Nightingale College only provides its pre-licensure and post-licensure programs in states where the College is permitted to enroll learners.